pablo-1610/openai_fivem/README.md

 ## How to install

-1. Download the resource from the [release page](https://github.com/pablo-1610/openai_fivem/releases)
+1. Download the resource from the [release section](https://github.com/pablo-1610/openai_fivem/releases)
 2. Get your OpenAI API Key from [here](https://platform.openai.com/account/api-keys)
 3. Add a convar in your server.cfg as follow: `set openai_api_key yourApiKey`
+4. Add `ensure openai_fivem` to your server.cfg
+5. Restart your server
-4. You're done !
+6. You're done !
 You can start using the OpenAI FiveM Wrapper

 ## How to use